 - Storage tank condition

 - House size

 - Other heating options

 Your storage tank is always a good place to start when you’re worried about your heating oil consumption.
-Recently, more and more people are becoming targets of heating oil theft.
-Make sure your tank is secure from thieves but make sure its condition is unimpaired as a leak may be costing you a lot of money in fuel bills.
-Your tank will keep heating oil safe from contaminants so if you can make your oil last the year round, do it.
+Recently, more and more people are becoming targets of heating oil fuel theft.
+Make sure your tank is secure from thieves but also that its condition is unimpaired as a leak may be costing you a lot of money in fuel bills.
+Your tank will keep heating oil safe from contaminants so if you can make your oil last the year-round, do it.

 If you have an old boiler, then your heating oil levels may be suffering from the lack of efficiency left in your old piece of kit.
 For the cost of wastage in heating oil, it would probably be advisable (over time) to invest in a more efficient boiler.